Ditch the bleach and toxic fumes, and learn how to make this natural disinfectant with a simple ingredient you probably already have at home!

 Cutting Boards and Raw Meat

-For this one, you’ll combine the disinfecting powers of both peroxide and vinegar.
+For this one, you’ll combine the natural disinfectant powers of both peroxide and vinegar.
 On their own, they’re not very effective at killing germs from raw meat, but when used together – one after the other – they have been found to reduce food-borne germs like E.coli, salmonella, and listeria to safe levels. (source)

 Directions are really simple for this one: spray one (either peroxide or vinegar), immediately followed by the other, and let them sit on the surface for 5-30 minutes before rinsing off.